valsov/GoInterpreter/README.md

 ## List of additional features to implement
 ### Lexer
-- [ ] Support UNICODE + UFT8 encoding instead of only ASCII.
-This requires switchingfrom `byte` to `rune` reading
+- [x] Support UNICODE + UFT8 encoding instead of only ASCII.
+This requires switching from `byte` to `rune` reading
-- [ ] Allow integers as part of a variable or function name (but only is not solely composed of int chars)
+- [ ] Allow integers as part of a variable or function name (but only if not solely composed of int chars)
 - [ ] Support ++, --, +=, -=, *=, /=
 - [ ] Support modulo
 - [ ] Allow ternary operators